 Abu Bakr (RA) - The First Ruler of The Rashidun Caliphate

 Abu Bakr (RA) was a companion and father-in-law of Prophet Muhammad (PBUH).
-He was also the first Caliph in Rashidun Caliphate.
+He was also the first Caliph of the Rashidun Caliphate.
 His real name was Abdullah bin Abu Quhafah.
 His popular name, Abu Bakr (father of a young camel), was due to his love for young camels during childhood.
 He was a close friend of Prophet Muhammad (PBUH) even before the arrival of Islam and among the first ones to embrace Islam.
 Muslims regard him as the grand companion among the companions (Sahaba) of the Prophet (PBUH).

 Early Life